RelaxFlow: Text-Driven Amodal 3D Generation: Experiments

-\textbf{Baselines.} We compare against SAM3D~\cite{team2025sam3d}, TRELLIS~\cite{xiang2024trellis} (as it accepts multiview images, the prior image is used as an extra view), and 2D-edit-then-3D pipelines (SDXL~\cite{podell2023sdxl} editing followed by TRELLIS or SAM3D reconstruction).
+\textbf{Baselines.} We compare against SAM3D~\cite{team2025sam3d}, TRELLIS~\cite{xiang2024trellis}, and 2D-edit-then-3D pipelines, where SDXL~\cite{podell2023sdxl} editing is followed by TRELLIS or SAM3D reconstruction.
+Since TRELLIS accepts multi-view images, we provide the prior image as a second view.
+Appendix~\ref{app:baseline-details} further compares with commercial 2D editing, video generation, multi-view generation, and direct text+image 3D pipelines.

 \textbf{Results.} Table~\ref{tab:comparison_unseen} and Figure~\ref{fig:qual-all} show that \methodabbr achieves the best alignment to both observation (CLIP$_\text{img}$) and intent prompt (CLIP$_\text{txt}$).
 Multi-view TRELLIS often drifts from the observation due to conflicting views, while 2D-editing pipelines introduce geometry-inconsistent artifacts.